The Probation Interview Is Critically Important.

 Go well documented

-Don’t smoke prior to the interview
+Don’t smoke before the interview

 Don’t drink alcohol or use drugs before the interview

 It seems like a no-brainer, but you would be surprised!
-Probations officers are looking for signs of drug or alcohol use, including the smell of intoxicants, glassy eyes, unusual dilation of pupils, slurred speech, lack of balance or coordination, and more.
+Probation officers are looking for signs of drug or alcohol use, including the smell of intoxicants, glassy eyes, unusual dilation of pupils, slurred speech, lack of balance or coordination, and more.

 Dress appropriately